ferreum/mpv-skipsilence/README.md

 ## Documentation

-For detailed usage check the comments in the [script](skipsilence.lua).
+For detailed usage check the comments at the top of the [script](skipsilence.lua).

 ## Recommendations